Choosing the Right Container for Optimum Health and Kolya's Zero-Waste Refill Station

 By considering our options and using the cleaning instructions above, we can safely reuse our containers again and again!

-Disclaimer: These are suggestions only, and provided by Kolya Naturals without legal liability.
-Kolya Naturals assumes no responsibility for the accuracy or completeness of this information.
+Disclaimer: These are suggestions only, and provided by Optimum Health and Kolya without legal liability.
+Optimum Health and Kolya assumes no responsibility for the accuracy or completeness of this information.
 You are responsible for the cleanliness and sterility of your containers.